RaspAP/raspap-docs/docs/faq.md

 substituting `wlan0` for your AP interface, if necessary.
 You may then restart the raspap daemon with `sudo systemctl restart raspapd.service`.

 ## <a name="webport"></a>Can I configure an alternate port for RaspAP's web service?
 Yes, you can now do this from the **Advanced** tab in System.
-Manual steps for changing lighttpd's default port are included below.
+Manual steps for changing `lighttpd`'s default port are included below.

 Edit `/etc/lighttpd/lighttpd.conf` and change the following line: